 Not sure where your climbing is going?
 Overwhelmed by a thousand instagram posts suggesting a million different things you should go do right now to get better at climbing?
 It’s not just you.
 We live in an age of overwhelming information.
 One of the best things I can do as a coach is help you cut through the noise and figure out what to do with your climbing.

-I can use the results from the assessment to produce a training brief that will give you physical, technical and emotional next steps to take to improve your climbing.
+I can use the results from the assessment and consult to produce a training brief that will give you physical, technical and emotional next steps to take to improve your climbing.

 - You’re at a plateau, and not sure what to work on